 - Buddhist philosophy

 The cost of a page includes more than the translator’s direct translation hours.
-The translation process is more complicated and time-consuming than it first appears, involving primary and secondary source material research, textual comparisons, research and consultation on tough subject matters and terminology and more.
+The translation process is complicated and time-consuming, involving primary and secondary source material research, textual comparisons, research and consultation on tough subject matters and terminology and more.
 These are some of the essential steps in producing a good translation: